Testing Ising Models: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Yuval Peres for directing them towards the reference~\cite{LevinPW09} and the tools used to prove the variance bounds in this paper, and Pedro Felzenszwalb for discussing applications of Ising models in computer vision.
+They would also like to thank the anonymous reviewers, who provided numerous suggestions on how to improve the presentation of the paper, and suggested a simplification for ferromagnetic models based on Griffiths' inequality.